 When to go: Spring and autumn are generally warm and are perhaps the most comfortable times to visit.
 Summer can occasionally see temperatures of 40C and it is also the busiest season.
 Winter can be icy cold or wet, but it is usually not both at the same time.

 There are French domestic flights to Bergerac as well as international links to airports such as London Stansted in the UK.

 Bordeaux can also be used a base and the airport at Merignac has links to the UK, Ireland, Spain, Italy, Switzerland, Norway, Germany, Austria and Sweden.
 Flying low cost, Easy Jet has a large base there.

 Bergerac and many of the towns of the valley including Sarlat have rail links.
 Coming from Paris, you can take the TGV and change at Libourne or Bordeaux.

-Car is the best option for maximum freedom, allowing the possibility to visit smaller villages off the beaten track.
+A car is the best option for maximum freedom, allowing the possibility of visiting smaller villages off the beaten track.
 Larger towns such as Bergerac and Sarlat have, as noted above, railway links.

 www.northofthedordogne.com is a website dedicated to some the highlights of the region